MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-2-VectorsMatrices.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# Vectors and Matrices
+# Vectors and matrices

 Some familiarity with vectors and matrices is essential to understand quantum computing.
 We provide a brief introduction below and interested readers are recommended to read a standard reference on linear algebra such as *Strang, G. (1993).
 Introduction to linear algebra (Vol. 3).
-Wellesley, MA: Wellesley-Cambridge Press* or an online reference such as http://joshua.smcvt.edu/linearalgebra/.
+Wellesley, MA: Wellesley-Cambridge Press* or an online reference such as [Linear Algebra](http://joshua.smcvt.edu/linearalgebra/).

 A column vector (or simply vector) $v$ of dimension (or size) $n$ is a collection of $n$ complex numbers $(v_1,v_2,\ldots,v_n)$ arranged as a column: